nanobox-io/nanobox-docs/source/getting-started/index.html.md

 ---
 title: Getting Started
+description: Nanobox is designed to streamline building, managing, and scaling applications.
 ---

 Nanobox is designed to streamline building, managing, and scaling applications.
 The next few docs will help to get you acquainted and walk through getting your feet wet with Nanobox.